Top results

 However, overlearning, with a view to automaticity, is the key.
 Constant revisiting and writing of these words will cement the spelling, creating an unconscious habit that is the result of visual familiarity and muscle memory.

 So, set pupils challenges such as ‘How many times can you write the word in joined handwriting in one minute?’ or ‘Can you spell this word with your eyes closed?’
-It can be fun to set passwords on IT equipment as commonly misspelled words to encourage accuracy!

 Monitor constantly

 Do you sometimes wonder why there are certain words that children always seem to misspell?
-The answer is linked to the point above; if a word is used frequently and misspelled from the outset, it won’t be long before a mistake turns into a permanent habit.
+The answer is linked to the point above; if a word is used frequently and misspelt from the outset, it won’t be long before a mistake turns into a permanent habit.

-To prevent this, ensure errors in high frequency words are addressed promptly.
+To prevent this, ensure errors in high-frequency words are addressed promptly.
 If a Year 1 child spells the word they with an a five times in one week – or even in one piece of writing – and it isn’t picked up immediately, the chances are you’ll still be battling to undo that muscle memory in Year 5!

 Point out these inaccuracies from the outset and then have high expectations as a school for the correct spelling of this word moving forward.